Engr-umer-mohammed/power-fault-ai-agent/README.md

+markdown
 # ⚡ Power Fault AI Agent

-**An intelligent AI-powered agent for electrical power system fault detection and diagnosis.*
+**An intelligent AI-powered agent for electrical power system fault detection and diagnosis.**

+---

-## Overview
+## 🎯 Overview

 This project combines **Google Gemini AI** with **power engineering principles** to create an intelligent assistant that can:

 - ✅ Analyze voltage, current, and frequency readings
 - ✅ Detect overcurrent, voltage sag, and short circuits
 - ✅ Calculate voltage imbalance